dianavile/Llenguatge-SQL/README.md

 - SQL stands for Structured Query Language.
 It's a language used to , users query, manipulate, and transform data stored in tables, a "relational database", collection of related (2D) tables, simular to Excel spreadsheets.
 Each table contains columns for the different fields, and rows for the different records.
 It provides a safe and scalable storage for websites and mobile applications.

 ## WHAT is a QUERY?
-- A "query" is a statement which declares:
-1) what data we are looking for,
-2) where to find it in the database,
-3) and how to transform it (before it is returned).
+- A "query" is a statement which declares *what data* we are looking for, *where to find* it in the database, and *how to transform* it (before it is returned):

-- TABLE (ENTITY):Dog
+- TABLE(ENTITY):Dog
-- ROW (SPECIFIC INSTANCE OF TYPE): puppie, huskie, labrador
+- ROW (TYPE): puppie, huskie, labrador
-- COLUMN (COMMON PROPERTIES): Taillenght, Fur Color
+- COLUMN (PROPERTIES): Taillenght, Fur Color

 ## SQL statements structure
 A "SQL statement" is composed of an ordered list of clauses and must always end with a semicolon (;).